 We aid families in starting difficult conversations.
 We support early intervention and help increase awareness and understanding, providing more families with the tools and resources they need to raise healthy and resilient children.

-Thanks to Optimist Clubs Internationally, this program is available to families at no cost.
+Thanks to Optimist Clubs, The Canadian Children’s Optimist Foundation and generous community sponsors, this program is available to families at no cost.

-If you are interested in a program, or would like to help us sponsoring a program for someone else, please contact us!
+If you are interested in obtaining a program, or would like to send a program to someone else, please contact us!

 Help us make this a program available to families at no cost, make a donation or pay program(s) forward: